Medicinal product regulation and product liability in Mexico: overview

 The terms, conditions and wording of the TPP remain confidential.
 However, it has been made public that the main topics regarding intellectual property include effective customs measures, pharmaceutical patents, and agrochemical patents.

 In the case of pharmaceutical patents and regulation, the main topics appear to be that the countries commit to have additional mechanisms of intellectual property protection such as:

 Extensions or compensation for the life term of patents due to regulatory delays.

 Data package exclusivity for new chemical compounds and formulation and second uses.

-The COFEPRIS website (see box, Regulator details) and the IMPI website (see Question 19) contain official updated life sciences related legislation, in Spanish.
+The COFEPRIS website (Federal Commission for Protection against Sanitary Risk (COFEPRIS) (www.cofepris.gob.mx) and the Mexican Institute of Industrial Property (IMPI) website (www.impi.gob.mx) contain official updated of life sciences related legislation, in Spanish.
 As far as the authors know, there are no websites that provide reliable and up to date English translations.

 Alejandro Luna Fandiño, Partner

 Professional qualifications.
 Mexico, Bachelor Degree, Universidad Latinoamericana 1996; four diplomas, Universidad Panamericana.; IP LLM, Franklin Pierce Law Center, US